Xavier Salomon

 Xavier F. Salomon (born 1979) is a British art historian, critic, curator, and museum director.
-He is currently the Deputy Director and Peter Jay Sharp Chief Curator at the Frick Collection in New York.
-"Salomon is leaving this fall [2025] to become the director of the Calouste Gulbenkian Museum in Lisbon."
-He will be replaced as Peter Jay Sharp Chief Curator by Aimee Ng.
+Until November 2025, he was the Deputy Director and Peter Jay Sharp Chief Curator at the Frick Collection in New York.

+In 2026, he became the Director of the Calouste Gulbenkian Museum in Lisbon, Portugal.

-Education and career
+Education

 Salomon was born in Rome, to an English mother and Danish father.
 He completed his BA, MA, and his PhD in art history at the Courtauld Institute in London, writing his dissertation on the artworks commissioned by Cardinal Pietro Aldobrandini.